Azure-App-Service/apps/apache-php-mysql/README.md

 On Webssh run the command below to check if the startup logs from entrypoint.sh is enabled.
 ```
-	#Replace example with your actual log name.
+	#Replace example with your actual log file name.
 	cat /home/LogFiles/2017_10_10_RDXXXXXX_docker.log
 ```

 ## Change Log
+- **Version 0.4**
+  1. Update the section Startup Log in README.md.
+  2. Create default database - azurelocaldb.(You need set DATABASE_TYPE to **"local"**)

 - **Version 0.3**
   1. Enable mod_deflate.
   2. Drop using azuredeploy.json.
-  3. Update the section Startup Log in README.md.
-  4. Create default database - azurelocaldb.(You need set DATABASE_TYPE to **"local"**)

 - **Version 0.2**
   1. Supports uploading large files.
 See [php.ini](0.2/php.ini) here.